C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 Yes.
 Scheduled runs use WordPress cron.
 For production reliability, a real system cron triggering `wp-cron.php` is recommended.

 == Changelog ==

+= 1.4.1 =
+* Fixed: History fetch concurrency setting not saving — the Advanced performance form was not including the `history_batch_size` field in its AJAX request, so changes to that setting were silently discarded.
+* Fixed: Plugin options not fully cleaned up on uninstall — `ett_ph_cron_history_job_id`, `ett_history_batch_size`, and the `ett_ph_history_tick` WP-Cron hook were not removed during uninstall.
+Note: the external database is intentionally never modified by uninstall.
+* Fixed: Price table wiped at the start of each run — `ett_prices` was truncated before new data was written, creating a window where consumers could read an empty or incomplete dataset.
+Prices are now overwritten in-place via `INSERT … ON DUPLICATE KEY UPDATE`.
+Rows for types that have no active orders in the current run are left at their previous values; the per-row `fetched_at` timestamp reflects when each price was last refreshed and can be surfaced in consumer plugins as a staleness indicator.

 = 1.4.0 =
 * Renamed admin menu entry from "ETT Prices" to "EVE Trade Tools".